 Pending that, the state’s Senate Majority Leader should declare the seats of the senators who continue to fail to show up vacant.
 The Senate should then proceed to adopt new proportional quorum rules based on the number of seats that have not been vacated, and then go ahead and pass the Governor’s budget proposals.
 The Senate should then proceed to other state business.

-If the AWOL senators don’t like it, they can sue.
+tors don’t like it, they can sue.